ll-zerr/famous-quotes/README.md

 ## Project Details

 The goal of the initial project was to have boxes slide in from opposite sides of the browser when the user scrolls up or down the page.
-I wanted to utilize this base code and build upon it in order to present the user with a visually appealling list of famous quotes.
+I wanted to utilize this base code and build upon it in order to present the user with a visually appealing list of famous quotes.
 To accomplish this, I had to:

 - Implement a fetch API to pull a specific type and quantity of quotes.
 - Restrict the quotes to a limited number of characters.